zbo14/passworld/README.md

 Please do!

-If you find a bug or want a feature added, [open an issue](https://github.com/zbo14/passworld/issues/new).
-Then, if you feel so inclined, [create a pull request](https://github.com/zbo14/passworld/compare/develop...) addressing the issue.
+If you find a bug, want a feature added, or just have a question, feel free to [open an issue](https://github.com/zbo14/passworld/issues/new).
+In addition, you're welcome to [create a pull request](https://github.com/zbo14/passworld/compare/develop...) addressing an issue.
 You should push your changes to a feature branch and request merge to `develop`.

-You don't *have* to open an issue before a pull request, but it facilitates discussion and gives you a chance to receive feedback before diving into code.

 Make sure linting and tests pass and coverage is 💯 before creating a pull request!